aaronbloomfield/ccc/hws/arbitrage/index.md

 }
 ```

-When supplied with 10 ETH (plus enough for gas fees, so we can just make it 11 ETH), this will make a few exchanges.
+When supplied with 10 ETH, this will make a few exchanges.
 We can't put this code in the `setup()` function, above, as that would run over the gas limit.

 We provide these functions, and a few others, in an [Arbitrage.sol](Arbitrage.sol.html) ([src](Arbitrage.sol)) file for you to use.  ***NOTE:*** Just using this blindly without understanding what it does will not be successful -- you need to understand the code that is being called.
 You will not be submitting this file, so feel free to adapt it as desired.
 Note that we create a constant EtherPriceOracle in that contract, as we need to pass in an EtherPriceOracle to the `createPool()` function to initialize the DEX.
 However, we don't call any functions on the DEX that use the EtherPriceOracle, so using the constant one is fine here.